“Good golf begins with a good grip.”– Ben Hogan (Golf Legend)

-In this article, you will get to know every detail of gripping the golf club properly.
-But first, let me tell you why the golf grip is so much important.
+In this article, we will elaborate on how to hold a golf club with a proper golf grip.
+Then, you will get a step-by-step guide to achieve a proper golf grip.
+But first, let me tell you why the golf grip is so essential.

 Without getting into Mumbo Jumbo, here's what you will get to know from this article-

-- Learn to make a proper grip perfectly step by step
+- Learn to make a proper grip ideally step by step

 - Avoid common mistakes that will hurt you later